abhigkar/leddmx_integration_with_effects/README.md

-# hacs-tasmota-ir-hub
+# leddmx_integration_with_effects

-Repository for the Tasmota IR Hub Home Assistant custom integration (HACS).
+Repository for the LED DMX BLE Controller Home Assistant custom integration (HACS).

 Add this repository to HACS (Custom repositories) with type "Integration" or install the ZIP in Home Assistant.